The Human Truth Foundation

 For more, see:

 Serbia has some poor policies and cultural issues which cause some public health problems.
-Serbia does better than average in terms of its adolescent birth rate32 (but bad for Europe), its fertility rate14, its average life expectancy11 (but low for Europe) and in its immunizations take-up33 (but bad for Europe).
+Serbia does better than average for childhood mortality in the 2020s (so far)32, its adolescent birth rate33 (but bad for Europe), its fertility rate14, its average life expectancy11 (but bad for Europe) and in its immunizations take-up34 (but low for Europe).
 Serbia still has work to do.
-Serbia does worse than average in terms of its food aid and health contributions and WHO compliance34 (amongst the worst in Europe), its smoking rate35 and in its alcohol consumption rate36.
-And finally, it falls into the worst 20 for its suicide rate37.
-The prevalence of overweight adults has increased by 14% during the past 40 years.
+Serbia does worse than average for its food aid and health contributions and WHO compliance35 (one of the highest in Europe), the prevalence of overweight adults36 and in its alcohol consumption rate37.
+And finally, it falls into the worst 20 for its suicide rate38 and in its smoking rate39.
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Serbia improved by +6.4yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Serbia has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
 Its peak fertility rate was 2.11 in 1960.

 Life Expectancy